ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

       ./run_WE2E_tests.py -t fundamental -m orion -a gsd-fv3 --expt_basedir "test_set_01" -q -p 2

    * ``--expt_basedir``: Useful for grouping sets of tests.
 If set to a relative path, the provided path will be appended to the default path.
 In this case, all of the fundamental tests will reside in ``${HOMEdir}/../expt_dirs/test_set_01/``.
-It can also take a full path as an argument, which will place experiments in the given location.
+It can also take a full (absolute) path as an argument, which will place experiments in the given location.
    * ``-q``: Suppresses the output from ``generate_FV3LAM_wflow()`` and prints only important messages (warnings and errors) to the screen.
 The suppressed output will still be available in the ``log.run_WE2E_tests`` file.
    * ``-p 2``: Indicates the number of parallel proceeses to run.
 By default, job monitoring and submission is serial, using a single task.
 Therefore, the script may take a long time to return to a given experiment and submit the next job when running large test suites.
 Depending on the machine settings, running in parallel can substantially reduce the time it takes to run all experiments.
 However, it should be used with caution on shared resources (such as HPC login nodes) due to the potential to overwhelm machine resources.